Czech checkpoint: Man versus machine at Prague airport

 “Border Control Registration”: if you travel to the European Union and wider Schengen area, start getting used to the term.
 This is one of the extra hurdles the British awarded themselves by bravely deciding to take back control and leave the EU.

-The entry-exit system (EES) means “third-country nationals” such as the British travelling to the European Union and wider Schengen area must be photographed and fingerprinted at the frontier.
+The entry-exit system (EES) means “third-country nationals” such as UK passport holders travelling to the European Union and wider Schengen area must be photographed and fingerprinted at the frontier.
 To do that, European countries are adding an extra hurdle ahead of the usual passport check.

 I first tussled with the EES hardware and software on the start date for the digital borders scheme, 12 October.
 I flew to Prague especially to test it out, since the Czech Republic had said it would be going 100 per cent live from day one.
 Almost all other countries are taking their time.